GrafeasGroup/caroline/README.md

 print(x)
 # {'breed': 'mutt', 'age': 5, 'name': 'Sam'}
 ```
+If you create an instance of your class with an ID that isn't in Redis, then it will instantiate it using the `default_structure` dict that you defined in the class.

 Charlotte will automatically handle its own Redis connections, but if you've got a custom one, feel free to pass it in through your model:

 ```python